kedwards-io/terraform-beginner-bootcamp-2023/journal/week0.md

  **MAJOR.MINOR.PATCH**, eg. `1.0.1`

    - **MAJOR** version when you make incompatible API changes
-   - **MINOR** version when you add functionality in a backward compatible manner
+   - **MINOR** version when you add functionality in a backward-compatible manner
    - **PATCH** version when you make backward compatible bug fixes

 ## Install the Terraform CLI

 ## Considerations with the Terraform CLI changes
-The Terraform CLI installation instructions have changed due to gpg keyring changes, so we needed to refer to the latest install CLI instructions via Terraform dcoumentation and change the scripting for install.
+The Terraform CLI installation instructions have changed due to gpg keyring changes, so we needed to refer to the latest install CLI instructions via Terraform documentation and change the scripting for installation.

 [Install Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

-### Considerations for Linuix Distributions
+### Considerations for Linux Distributions

 This project is built against Ubuntu.
-Please consider checking your Linux Distribrution and change accordingly to distribution needs.
+Please consider checking your Linux distribution and changing it accordingly to distribution needs.

 [How to Check OS Version in Linux](https://www.cyberciti.biz/faq/how-to-check-os-version-in-linux-command-line/)